4Z1KD/HamVad/README.md

 Arduino uno with LED connected to pin 10 💡</br>

 # installation 🛠
-1. create virtual environment (python -m venv hamvad) ☁️
+1. create a virtual environment (python -m venv hamvad) ☁️
 2. activate the venv (Scripts\activate.bat) 🌬️
 3. copy this project's files to the venv directory 📑
 4. install the requirements (pip install -r requirements.txt) 🧰